Increase Performance and lifespan of SSDs & SD Cards

+If not already enabled by default.
 TRIM allows Linux to inform the SSD which blocks of data are no longer considered in use.
-Therefore, when you delete a file, your SSD is now able to write data to blocks as if it they were brand new without having to perform the cumbersome deletion process.
-In essence, TRIM makes sure that your SSD’s performance doesn’t degrade too much with use.
+Therefore, when you delete a file, your SSD can write data to blocks without performing the cumbersome deletion process.
+In essence, TRIM ensures that your SSD’s performance doesn’t degrade too much with use.

-Check if your SSD or SD card supports TRIM:
+To check if your SSD or SD card supports TRIM, use the following:

-Further increase performance and life of SSDs & SD Cards
+Further increasing performance/life of SSDs & SD Cards

-— Use larger SD cards.
-Writes are spread based on the size of storage, so the larger the card, the less it will repeatedly write over the same areas… less wear.
-16GB, 32GB or even 64GB SD cards.
+— Use larger SD cards. – Writes are spread based on the storage size, so the larger the storage, the less it will repeatedly rewrite over the same areas = less wear.

 — Use this command to check for issues and lifespan: